RogueRope/docs/content/docs/tbd/performances.md

 toc: true

 ---
-Maybe we can do some performances, doesn't have to be rope.
+All the world's a stage, and all the men and women merely players.

-Maybe you do spoken word, or can give a dance demo, maybe you can pull a bunny out of your hat instead of suspending it to the ceiling?
+We invite you to showcase your talents, whether it's related to rope or not.
+From spoken word to dance demonstrations, or even a magical act with a bunny, we're excited to see what you can do!

-Share your skill and surprise us.
+Share your unique skills and delight us all.

-If you want to do a performance, let us know on the event.
-We might do the performances outside.
-For technical reasons, if you need music bring your MP3's on a thumb drive with you, a spotify list also works.
-If we can help you with this, let us know in advance.
+To express your interest in performing, please inform the content coordinators at the camp.
+Keep in mind that performances may take place outdoors.
+If you require music, bring your MP3 files on a thumb drive or provide a Spotify playlist.
+If you need assistance with this, reach out to us in advance, and we'll be happy to help.

 ![Burlesque dancers.](/images/perform.png)